-Being in an energy-related industry, Wasco has a prime objective to establish a safe and healthy workplace for employees, contractors and other stakeholders while protecting the environment.
-HSE is paramount and prioritised throughout the Group.
+WSC prioritizes a safe and healthy workplace for employees, contractors and other stakeholders while protecting the environment.

-Wasco's health and safety policy applies to all contractors and other stakeholders present on its premises.
-The management is committed to continuous improvement and compliance with OHSA 1994, FMA 1967, EQA 1974 and other applicable acts, legislations, orders, rules, codes of practices and requirements to which Wasco subscribes.
+WSC's health and safety policy applies to all contractors and other stakeholders present on its premises.
+The management is committed to continuous improvement and compliance with OHSA 1994, FMA 1967, EQA 1974 and other applicable acts, legislations, orders, rules, codes of practices and other requirements to which WSC subscribes.

-There were no Lost Time Incidents recorded in 2021.
+We are pleased to report no Lost Time Incidents (LTIs) or health & safety incidents that have led to fatalities recorded in 2022.
 We are committed to continuous improvement to providing a safe working environment and maintaining people's health and well-being.
+For FY2023, we continue to strive for ZERO injuries and fatalities at our operations.